varigence/docs/bimlflex/user-guide/bimlcatalog-database.md

 The BimlCatalog database contains the orchestration and run time information needed to properly load the data warehouse.
 It logs audit information and errors from processes and provides orchestration for batches in case failures occur mid load.

-The BimlCatalog is an open soure project availalbe at the [BimlCatalog GitHub repository](https://github.com/varigence/BimlCatalog)
+The BimlCatalog is an open source project available at the [BimlCatalog GitHub repository](https://github.com/varigence/BimlCatalog)

-## Parameter vaules
+## Parameter values

 Any parameter variable values are stored in the configuration tables.